 The Tools You Should Learn

-Do not try to learn every cloud security product at once.
-Start with the tools that teach transferable concepts.
-If you know why a tool exists, you can learn a competing tool later.
+Don’t try to master every cloud security product at once.
+Start with the tools that teach concepts you’ll carry forward.
+Once you understand why a tool exists, learning its competitor becomes straightforward.

 | Skill Area | Learn First | Why It Helps |